 Some criminals will go even further to research and find targets.
 Other times the callers are simply making random calls, hoping to find a mark.

-The AARP warns seniors to beware of any calls from family asking for money.
+AARP warns seniors to beware of any calls from family members asking for money.
 Always take time to verify the information with other family members before sending any money.